 Rolando Posada is the Regional Superintendent of IDEA Public Schools in San Antonio.
 Rolando moved his family to San Antonio in 2012.
-He grew the region from one to 20 schools in five years; by 2022, IDEA San Antonio will have a total of 36 schools in the San Antonio region.
+He grew the region from one to 20 schools in five years; by 2022, IDEA will have a total of 36 schools in the San Antonio region.

 Prior to this role, Rolando was a VP of Schools for IDEA in the Rio Grande Valley of Texas, where he led his high schools to national recognition and 100 percent college acceptance for several years, while serving a predominantly Latino population, of which more than 85 percent of students qualified for free or reduced lunch.
 In 2016, IDEA was named America’s Best Charter School Network, winning the coveted Broad Prize for Charter Schools Award, and boasts national rankings on The Washington Post and U.S. News & World Report’s top high schools lists.